Guide

 TypeCan anyone apply?Competition levelTypical length

-Open Tender (RFT)YesHighOne-off contract
+Open Tender (RFT)Eligible suppliersHighOne-off contract

-EOIYesMedium (filtering stage)Leads to full tender
+EOIEligible suppliersMedium (filtering stage)Leads to full tender

-Limited TenderNo, invite onlyVery lowVaries
+Limited TenderNo, invite onlyInvite-onlyVaries

 Good to know